PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week2Day5.md

 1. List, and describe the feedback types, and models presented in the article How to give and receive feedback effectively by Hardavell et al., (2017)
 2. Provide constructive feedback (to a peer) by deploying the hamburger/sandwich, and Pendleton feedback model
-3. Describe the main tasks, skills, and responsibilities of a data/ML engineer

 ## Questions or issues?